Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Spinors on Singular Spaces

 Let~$d\mu(F)$ be the Lebesgue measure~$df_1 \cdots df_9$ multiplied by the Dirac distribution supported on the set~$\{ \det F = 0\}$.
 Then~$\mu$ is a measure supported on the~$3 \times 3$-matrices of rank at most two.
 Since~$\F$ is a subset of these matrices of positive $\mu$-measure, restricting~$\mu$ to~$\F$ gives a non-trivial measure on~$\F$.
 Choosing~$\eta_r(x,y) = \eta(\|x-y\|^2/r^2)$ with~$\eta \in C^\infty_0([0,1))$, we can then introduce the measures~$\rho_r$ and~$\rho_\delta$ by~\eqref{rhordef} and~\eqref{rhoddef}.

-To summarize, the constructions of Section~\ref{secdiscrete} make it possible to recover topological information on a lattice, provided that the lattice is sufficiently fine and the parameters~$r$ respectively~$\delta$ are chosen such that the microscopic discrete structure is ``smeared out'' without affecting the global topological structure.
+To summarize, the constructions of Section~\ref{secdiscrete} make it possible to recover topological information on a lattice, provided that the lattice is sufficiently fine and the parameters~$r$ respectively~$\delta$ are chosen such that the microscopic discrete structure is ``smeared out'' without affecting the global topology.
 In situations when the lattice spacing~$\kappa$ is very small, the inequalities~\eqref{k1} and~\eqref{k2} leave a lot of freedom to choose~$r$ respectively~$\delta$.
 Thus thinking of a discrete structure on the Planck scale, there is no problem in recovering the global topology of space-time.

-\Thanks {{\em{Acknowledgments:}} We would like to thank Steven Boyer for helpful discussions.
-Moreover, we are grateful to Michaela Fischer and Christina Pauly for useful comments on the manuscript.
-We are also grateful to the ``Regensburger Universit\"atsstiftung Hans Vielberth'' for generous support.
+\Thanks {{\em{Acknowledgments:}} We would like to thank Steven Boyer and Tristan Collins for helpful discussions.
+Moreover, we are grateful to Michaela Fischer, Christina Pauly, Saeed Zafari and the referee for useful comments on the manuscript.
+We would like to thank the Center of Mathematical Sciences and Applications at Harvard University for hospitality and support.
+We are grateful to the ``Regensburger Universit\"atsstiftung Hans Vielberth'' for generous support.
 N.K.'s research was also supported by the NSERC grant RGPIN 105490-2011.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}